-Action for Jobs In the early days Johs' Still only 32, Jobs is worth watching.
+Action for Jobs

+Still only 32, Jobs is worth watching.
 His knack of using the media to help promote his products could just as easily be used for other ventures.
 When he left Apple, he was said to be thinking of moving into politics.
 Nor does this seem as outrageous an idea as it first sounds.
-Jobs is one of the first of the counter-culture radicals to use the existing machinery of business so successfully.
-Having mastered the principles, he could as easily swing them into political focus.
-After all, we've just finished an eight-year presidential stint by a movie star - what could be more logical than a computer whizz-kid as President in the next century?
-But this could only happen if Jobs lost his need for control over everything he does, and the quest for computing perfection shows no sign of abating at the moment.
-However, with NeXT it seems unlikely that he will ever build a company as big as Apple, vision the higher his prices go

-Whatever happens NeXT-wise, the DTP revolution is now running under its own momentum and its potential is still being discovered.
+Jobs is one of the first of the counter-culture radicals to use existing machinery of successfully.
+Having mastered the principles, he After all, we've just finished an eight-year presidential stint by a movie star - what could be more logical than a computer whizz-kid as President in the next century?
+But this could only happen if Jobs lost his need for control over everything he does, and the quest for computing seemed an impossibly utopian computer (this was in the days when the business world was perfection shows no sign of abating at the that he will ever build a company as big as Apple. vision the higher his prices go happens NeXT-wise, the DTP revolution is now running under its own momentum and its potential is still being discovered.
 For that we owe something to the Zen crazy who insisted on his vision of the future against the wishes of the biggest computing guns in the world's most competitive marketplace.